 The most common material blend is cotton and polyester, which creates an affordable option to 100% cotton that still remains breathable and smooth.
 However, you’ll find a number of different blends on the market today that create a compromise or even a better feel than some of the single material products on the market.
 A good example of an innovative choice is a cotton-rayon blend, which gives you the comfort of knowing that you haven’t had quite as harsh of an impact on the environment but also delivers a breathable, smooth sleep environment in a sheet that is wrinkle resistant for a better look, even if they’ve been folded for a while.

-You might want to read: The Best Twin Sized Bed Sheets
+You may want to read: The Best Twin Sized Bed Sheets

 Once you’ve determined the type of sheet you want, including the level of quality you want to invest in, you need to consider the size of the sheets that involves more than the measurement of your mattress.
 You also have to consider how thick your mattress is since not all fitted sheets are constructed with deep enough pockets to fit around the whole of your mattress.
 In addition, if you have a mattress topper, you have to take that thickness into account so that you purchase the right sheets, as well.
 Aside from the standard twin, full, queen, and king size mattresses, you’ll find other options, including twin XL, full XL, California king, and even a few others that have entered the market.
 Standard king-sized sheets won’t fit a California king, and a twin XL mattress is longer than a standard twin, meaning you need specialized sheets.
 Be sure you know the exact size of your mattress before you make a purchase.
 Also, consider that you can choose from a variety of thickness to make sure your that your fitted sheet covers your mattress: